 The manufacturing process for electric cars is very similar to that of conventional cars.
 Both involve raw materials that are mined, refined and transported.
 These materials are then assembled into the body of the car.
 This same manufacturing process also produces carbon emissions, but in a different way.
 In addition, a hybrid electric car has a battery that is plugged in while the car runs on electricity.
 This is a major difference between the two, which means that the latter will emit less CO2 in comparison to an electric car.

 The battery pack of an electric car is the most important component.
 The battery packs store the electricity needed to power the car.
 The higher the kW, the longer the driving range.
 A charge location houses the plug inlet that connects to an electric outlet.
 In addition, some EVs use electric motor-generators to power the wheels.
 But despite its many advantages, electric cars still have room for improvement.
-So how do electric cars work?
+So how do electric cars work on ev charging stations?